 A magnetic storyteller on and off the page, Lee K. Abbott was an inimitable teacher and writer.
 His voice shines in his story collections: Dreams of Distant Lives, Strangers in Paradise, Love is the Crooked Thing, The Heart Never Fits Its Wanting, Living After Midnight, Wet Places at Noon and All Things, All at Once: New and Selected Stories.
 It is this voice and legend that will forever live on with his many colleagues and students.

 For this series, we reach out to a member of the department who has a very particular obsession and ask them to share it with the world.
-In this edition, Associate Professor Lauren Squires gets her groove on with tap dancing.
+In this edition, Associate Professor Elizabeth Hewitt writes about her mushroom hunting adventures.

 From my walks between my two homes, south campus and Denney Hall, I’ve become accustomed to the dynamic green of the Oval as it shifts with the seasons.
 Now, in April, we witness the emerald conversion from winter as verdant spring crawls from grasses to branches.

 On Monday, April 22, the Department of English recognized its 2019 award winners at the Annual Awards Ceremony.
 Read below for a comprehenive list of recipients.

 Inspiration can lag far behind determination.
 It took nearly three years for mine to catch up.
 In the early fall of my first semester of college, I knew I wanted to do a senior thesis.
 It was not until July the summer before my final year that I finally figured out what I wanted to write about.
 Little did I know that my first semester of college would be so pivotal.
 That semester, I not only took a class on the subject about which I would later write (English 2290, Introduction to American Colonial Literature, in which I encountered Emily Dickinson), but the class was taught by the person who would end up advising my thesis—Professor Elizabeth Hewitt.